Rasukarusan/shellnium/README.md

 # Shellnium

 Shellnium is the selenium webdriver for Bash.
 You can exec selenium simply on your terminal.
+**All you need is Bash or Zsh.**

 ![demo](https://user-images.githubusercontent.com/17779386/85990922-aacbd080-ba2d-11ea-8e88-cc9b79075b31.gif)